halixness/covid19-outbreak-detection/README.md

 - Temporal Graph Convolutional Network ([Notebook](t-gcn_covid19_cases.ipynb))

 ## Conclusions
-Perhaps these early experiments left interesting insights particularly in the application of Temporal Graph Convolutional Neural Networks.
+Perhaps the main takeaway from this project is the necessity for further research on Temporal Graph Convolutional Neural Networks; Link prediction and Node features forecasting may allow us to predict the next local area at risk and a possible next wave of infections.
+LSTM networks and ARIMA weakly performed in times-series forecasting, probably due to an insufficient amount of records in the covid-19 cases dataset.
 Unfortunately, transportation data can be difficult to retrieve from public datasets, especially in spring 2020, when travel routes could suddendly change day by day.
-Nonetheless, this project leaves various unaswered questions about:
+Nonetheless, this project left unaswered questions about:

 - The correlation between climate and the spread of the Virus (especially in Italy), if any exists
 - Which mean of transportation mostly contributed to the spread of the virus